General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which present is Frasier a spin-off from?

-- What was the title of the tower block the place Del Boy and Rodney Trotter lived in Solely Fools and Horses?
+- What was the identify of the tower block the place Del Boy and Rodney Trotter lived in Solely Fools and Horses?

-- What’s the title of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?
+- What’s the identify of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?

-- Who’s the longest serving presenter of the BBC youngsters’s present Blue Peter?
+- Who’s the longest serving presenter of the BBC kids’s present Blue Peter?

-- What’s the title of Mackenzie Criminal’s character in sitcom The Workplace?
+- What’s the identify of Mackenzie Criminal’s character in sitcom The Workplace?

 Answers